Hypergeometric functions over finite fields: Introduction

 Over a finite field, an analogue of the Euler--Gauss formula was first studied by Helversen-Pasotto \cite{helversen-pasotto}.
 It seems that hypergeometric functions over a finite field first appeared in Koblitz's work \cite{koblitz}.
 In the same manner as Weil's work on Fermat varieties \cite{weil}, he computed the number of rational points on the variety defined by

 which generalizes the Legendre elliptic curve.
 Decomposing the number of rational points by the action of the group of $n$th roots of unity, he arrived at a definition of ${}_{d+1}F_d(\l)$.
-Other definitions of hypergeometric functions over finite fields were given by Greene \cite{greene} (when $r=s+1$), Katz \cite{katz}, McCarthy \cite{mccarthy} (when $r=s+1$) and others (see Remark \ref{comparison}).
+Other definitions of hypergeometric functions over finite fields were given by Greene \cite{greene}, Katz \cite{katz}, McCarthy \cite{mccarthy} and Fuselier et. al. \cite{fuselieretal}, where, except for \cite{katz}, only the case when $r=s+1$ is considered (see Remark \ref{comparison}).

 In this paper, we give a definition of ${}_rF_s$-functions over a finite field $\k$, which coincides with McCarthy's definition when $r=s+1$.
 Recall that a finite analogue of the gamma function is Gauss sums, denoted by $g(\a)$, viewed as a $\C$-valued function on $\ck$, the set of multiplicative characters of $\k$.
 Therefore an analogue of the Pochhammer symbol is defined naturally by where $\a$, $\n\in\ck$.
 The novelty of our definition is simply an introduction of modified symbols $g^\0(\a)$ and $(\a)^\circ_\n$ used for the denominator parameters.
 We define